songtitle:

 John D Loudermilk (1969, LP The Open Mind of John D Loudermilk)

-Chet Atkins (1975, LP The Night Atlanta Burned)
+The Atkins Strings Co.
+(1975, LP The Night Atlanta Burned)

-Norris Wilson and Pete Sayers doing the vocal parts which later
+With Norris Wilson and Pete Sayers doing an intermezzo which later

 Lyrics mocking on drugs, Vietnam war, modern church.